bob020416/fast_wosac_eval/fast_WOSAC_metric.md

 * We batch multiple rollouts of the same scenario together to maximize GPU utilization.

 * We optimized the computational logic for map_metric (offroad_indication_likelihood, simulated_offroad_rate, traffic_light_violation_likelihood, simulated_traffic_light_violation_rate).
-Map polylines are segmented into equal lengths, and a hierarchical search is employed to accelerate the spatial query for the nearest polyline to the agents, significantly reducing VRAM consumption.
+Map polylines are segmented into equal lengths, and a hierarchical search is employed to accelerate the spatial query for the nearest polyline to the agents while reducing memory consumption.

 * We implemented seamless switching between the 2024 and 2025 versions of the WOSAC metrics.